astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro dev upgrade-check

 Runs a script that checks whether all files in your local Airflow project are compatible with Airflow 2.0 by reviewing your DAG code, deployment-level configurations, and Environment Variables, as well as metadata from the Airflow Database.
-You must be on Airflow 1.0.14 and in a project directory to run this command.
+You must be on Airflow 1.10.14+ and in your Airflow project directory to run this command.

 ### Usage